TommyGun2812/Branches2/README.md

 # Branches2
-This is jsut another repo to practice with branches
+This is just another repo to practice with branches.